-• Space Physics: 1) Model particle populations (solar wind, heliosheath, magnetospheres, pickup ions, flares); 2) Theoretical methods in plasma physics; 3) Data analysis (ACE, Wind, STEREO, Ulysses, Voyagers, IBEX, N. Horizons, Juno).
+- Space Physics: 1) Theoretical methods in plasma physics; 2) Model particle populations (solar wind and energetic particles, pickup ions); 3) Data analysis (ACE, Wind, Ulysses, Voyagers, IBEX, New Horizons, Juno).

-• Nonlinear dynamics & Complexity: 1) Difference equations (stability, phase-space diagrams, statistics of orbits; bifurcation diagrams; order & chaos in bifurcation diagrams, Lyapunov and rotation numbers, fully developed chaos, etc.); 2) Population dynamics - applications in biology (Allee effects, competition, and predator-prey models, stability, phase-space diagrams, stochastic analysis, etc.); 3) Nonlinear models of solar activity (sunspots and active regions).
+- Nonlinear dynamics & Complexity: 1) Difference equations (stability, phase-space diagrams, bifurcation diagrams; order & chaos); 2) Population dynamics (Allee effect, competition & predator-prey models, stability & phase-space diagrams); 3) Nonlinear models of solar activity (sunspots & active regions); 4) Chemical kinetics (nonArrhenius).

-• Probability Theory & Statistics: 1) Error analysis; 2) Optimization & Fitting methods – generalization based on non-Euclidean metrics; 3) Correlation analysis; 4) Multivariate regression; 5) Heuristic methods.
+- Probability Theory, Statistics, Functional Analysis: 1) Error analysis; 2) Optimization & Fitting methods – generalization based on non-Euclidean metrics; 3) Correlation analysis; 4) Multivariate regression.

 Short-Term Career Goals:

-• Plasma - Magnetic field coupling and energy transfer in space and astrophysical plasmas.
+- Plasma - Magnetic field connection: Connection of anisotropy, heat transfer, and thermodynamic processes, in space plasmas.